pmad01/image-zoom-by-transform/README.md

 # Image Zoom By Transform

 Image Zoom and Pan is a lightweight and versatile JavaScript library that allows you to seamlessly incorporate interactive zooming and panning functionality into your web applications.
 With this library, you can provide your users with a good experience when exploring images or other visual content.
-Version 2 is a Class-Based Approach.

 # Features